Stacking dependence of carrier-interactions in multilayer graphene systems

 We identify qualitative trends in the stacking sequence dependence of carrier-carrier interaction phenomena in multilayer graphene.
 Our theory is based on a new approach which explicitly exhibits the important role in interaction phenomena of the momentum-direction dependent intersite phases determined by the stacking sequence.
 Using this method, we calculate and compare the self-energies, density--density response functions, collective modes, and ground-state energies of several different few layer graphene systems.
 The influence of electron--electron interactions on important electronic properties can be understood in terms of competition between intraband exchange, interband exchange and correlation contributions that vary systematically with stacking arrangement.

 {\em Introduction} --- Multilayer graphene has attracted considerable attention recently because of exotic chiral features in its electronic structure and the possibility of future electronic device applications\cite{CastroNeto2009,DasSarma2011,Basov2014,HassanRaza2012}.
-At low energies the band structures of multilayer graphene systems are accurately approximated by a set of chiral two-dimensional electron system (C2DES) models containing pseudospins based on sublattice and layer degrees of freedom\cite{min2008a}.
 The band structure of a multilayer system is qualitatively dependent on its stacking sequence, opening up the possibility of engineering electronic properties by selecting a desired arrangement.
 In this paper we use an approach in which momentum-direction dependent intersite phases determined by the stacking sequence are explicitly exhibited to show that this qualitative dependence is inherited by carrier-carrier interaction phenomena.

 Because the number of $\pi$-bands in a multilayer graphene system is proportional to the number of layers, and because $\pi$-band wavefunctions are not isotropic in momentum space, accurate evaluation of physical quantities which require integrations over momentum space, for example quasiparticle energy spectra and density--density correlation functions, rapidly becomes more difficult as layer number increases.
 To mitigate this problem and to make the relationship between stacking arrangement and interactions more transparent, we introduce a momentum-direction dependent unitary transformation which makes the single-particle Hamiltonian isotropic.
 In addition to making accurate many-electron perturbation theory calculations practical for multilayer stacks, this approach facilitates understanding of some qualitative trends in the stacking arrangement dependence of quasiparticle energy spectra, plasmon dispersion and damping, and carrier thermodynamic properties.